anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

-4. Why do you think Mellor-Crummey and Scott included 3 graphs for tests with "empty" critical sections and only 1 with a nonempty ("small") critical section?
+4. Why do you think Mellor-Crummey and Scott included 3 graphs for tests with "empty" critical sections and only 1 with a nonempty ("small") critical section? happening?
-5. For each instance where MCS or ABQL beats the other, why do you think that's happening?
-6. BONUS: How do the `lockcmpxchgq`-based and alternative `unlock` implementations' performance compare?
+5. BONUS: How do the `lockcmpxchgq`-based and alternative `unlock` implementations' performance compare?
 Why?
-7. BONUS: Explain how the alternative `unlock` implementation breaks fairness.
+6. BONUS: Explain how the alternative `unlock` implementation breaks fairness.